Open Science in the Swedish Context 2026

 Description

-Participants will gain knowledge and skills to enable them to implement Open Science practices for:
+Participants will develop knowledge and practical skills to support Open Science practices in:

-- Making research data and other outputs available for re-use
+- Sharing research data and other outputs for reuse

-- Communicating your research results to the public and other stakeholders
+- Communicating research to the public and other stakeholders

 Prerequisites

-To follow this course, learners should have basic knowledge of:
+To follow this course, participants should have basic knowledge of:

 1. Principles of scientific research and methodology